THE CROSS AND THE NEW CREATION (EXCERPT OF A STUDY GUIDE FOR THE BOOK OF GALATIANS)

 We Christians boast in the cross because the cross is the power of God to salvation.

-For Christ sent me not to baptize, but to preach the gospel: not with wisdom of words, lest the cross of Christ should be made of none effect.
-For the preaching of the cross is to them that perish foolishness; but unto us [the Christians—Jews and Gentiles] which are saved it is the power of God (I Corinthians 1:17,18).
+For Christ did not send me to baptize, but to preach the gospel, not with wisdom of words, lest the cross of Christ should be made of no effect.

 The cross as a way of salvation is an offense to the Jews and foolishness to the Gentiles.

-But we preach Christ crucified, unto the Jews a stumblingblock, and unto the Greeks foolishness; But unto them which are called, both Jews and Greeks, Christ the power of God, and the wisdom of God (I Corinthians 1:23,24).
+but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+(I Corinthians 1:23,24)

 The cross brings us down to weakness so the power of God may flow from our life to other people.

-For though he was crucified through weakness, yet he liveth by the power of God.
-For we also are weak in him, but we will live with him by the power of God toward you (II Corinthians 13:4)
+For though He was crucified in weakness, yet He lives by the power of God.
+For we also are weak in Him, but we shall live with Him by the power of God toward you.
+(II Corinthians 13:4)

 The cross is the center, the core of the Kingdom of God.
 Every member of the Kingdom of God views the creation from the cross.
 Therefore he does not seek his own will but the will of God.